ritvikindupuri/PulseEris/README.md

 - **TypeScript:** Adds static typing to JavaScript for improved code quality and maintainability.
 - **Tailwind CSS:** A utility-first CSS framework for rapid, custom UI development.
 - **Chart.js:** A flexible library for creating beautiful and informative data visualizations.
+- **@google/genai (Gemini API):** Integrated for AI-powered priority suggestions during call logging.

 ## 🔮 Future Enhancements (Version 2+)

+-   **Real-Time Backend:** Replace the local state simulation with a true backend service (e.g., Node.js with WebSockets) for real-time data synchronization across all clients.
--   **Mobile EMT Application:** Dedicated iOS/Android apps for even faster data entry in the field.
+-   **Mobile EMT Application:** Dedicated iOS/Android apps for even faster data entry and GPS integration in the field.
 -   **Predictive Analytics:** Use historical data to forecast demand and optimize resource allocation.
--   **AI-Assisted Dispatch:** Provide dispatchers with intelligent suggestions for the best unit to assign.
 -   **Billing & Hospital Integration:** Streamline the data pipeline for billing and patient handovers.